Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -ImageName
 The name of the image for VMs in this Scale Set.
+If no value is provided, the "Windows Server 2016 DataCenter" image will be used.

 ```yaml
 Type: String